deckhouse/virtualization/docs/USER_GUIDE.md

 EOF
 ```

-After successfully creating a snapshot, its status will reflect the list of resources that were saved in the snapshot.
+After successfully creating a snapshot, its status will show the list of resources saved in the snapshot.

 Output example: